DataWithMowa/E2E_Python_Analysis/README.md

   <summary>Click to expand</summary>
  <br>

-  The primary objective of this EDA was to investigate the accuracy of courier charges.
+  The primary objective of this EDA was to investigate the accuracy of Sureway Courier charges.
 We aimed to determine the number of orders that were correctly charged, overcharged, and undercharged, and to identify potential factors contributing to charge discrepancies.

   **Methodology:**

   We used the Pandas library to manipulate and analyze the data.
 We calculated charge differences by comparing the actual charges from the courier invoices with the expected charges calculated based on our own rate tables.
-We then used Plotly to visualize the distribution of charge differences, zones with overcharged orders and weight slab differences.
+We then used Plotly to visualize the distribution of charge differences, zones with overcharged orders and weight slab differences all in a bit to investigate service charges.

   **Key Findings:**